-- a) No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person. - b) Trade receivables are non-interest bearing. c) The Company's exposue to credit risk, currency risk and loss allowance on trade receivables are disclosed in Note 29.
+- a) No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person. - b) Trade receivables are non-interest bearing. c) The Company's exposue to credit risk curre